EikaMikiku/bongocat-fighter/README.md

 11) Smoke button

 You can find out what button you are pressing if you open console (F12 in browser).

-**deadzone** parameter is how sensitive threshold for axes are to be counted as activated.
-Default is 0.4.

 ## ToDo:
 * Hitbox support.